MarkStreek/QuintorCatalogBackEnd/README.md

 ## Getting Started

 **!
 It is very adviced to read the full insight of the project before starting the application !**

+*The application is developed using a MySQL database.
+As already told, this database will store devices and requests.
+For user management, Quintor is currently using microsoft active directory.
+This is not implemented in the application.
+Therefore, the mysql database is used to store the users.
+In the `application.properties` file, there are three users defined.
+You have to provide a password for these users.
+Passwords get Bcrypt encoded into the database.
+For adding a new user, you could bulk insert users in the database, but it's (of course) much cleaner to implement microsoft active directory.*

 To start the application, clone the repo and navigate to the cloned folder.
 Type the following command in the terminal: